Linda van Diepen

 Van Diepen, L.T.A., W.K.
 Thomas, and S.D.
 Frey, 2014.
 Soil metatranscriptomics of a temperate forest under increased nitrogen deposition and soil warming.
 In prep.

 Van Diepen, L.T.A., C.M.
 Sthultz, S.D.
 Frey and A. Pringle, 2014.
-Exposure to chronic elevated nitrogen deposition causes physiological changes of individual fungal species.
-In prep.
+Long-term exposure to elevated nitrogen deposition causes physiological changes of individual fungal species.
+In prep, to be submitted to Fungal Ecology.

 Andrew, C.J., L.T.A. van Diepen, R.M.
 Miller, E.A.
 Lilleskov, 2014.
 Quantifying aspen-associated mycorrhizal fungal production and respiration as a function of changing CO2, O3, and climatic variables.
-Accepted by Fungal Ecology
+Fungal Ecology 10: 70-80.

 Van Diepen, L.T.A., Å. Olson, K. Ihrmark, J. Stenlid, and T. Y. James, 2013.
 Extensive trans-specific polymorphism and positive selection at the mating type locus of the root decay fungus Heterobasidion.
 Molecular Biology and Evolution 30: 2286-2301.